OpenZWave/node-openzwave-shared/README-events.md

 * `zwave.on('value added', function(nodeid, commandclass, valueId){...})`

 A new ValueID has been discovered.
-ValueIDs are associated with a particular node, and are the parts of the device you can monitor or control.
+ValueIDs are compound structs ("objects") associated with a particular node, and are the parts of the device you can monitor or control.
 Please see [the official OpenZWave docs on ValueIDs](http://www.openzwave.com/dev/classOpenZWave_1_1ValueID.html) for more details.

-Values are split into command classes.
+ValueId's are split into command classes.
 The most commonly used ones and their unique identifiers are:

 	- COMMAND_CLASS_SWITCH_BINARY (37)